RazanHarashe/hook-form/README.md

+# hook-form
-# React Form with Real-time Validation
+## React Form with Real-time Validation

 This is a simple React project that demonstrates how to create a form with real-time validation using React hooks.